 So, there I was this morning.
 Woke up at a reasonable hour while the sun was still low in the sky and the house was still quiet.
 I shoved a bowl of cereal in my face while I had a hard enough time digesting what has been happening for the past few days.
 I shut off my Twitter feed, had a stretch, drank my coffee and got back to my first draft.

 Ideally, I like to get a jump on my projects in the mornings.
 I’m not a morning person, but I do like getting stuff done earlier in the day.
 Some mornings go smooth.
-Still, there are other mornings that feel more like a inflatable pool raft.
-They take a little while, and a lot of effort to get up to where it should be to be sea-worthy.
+Still, there are other mornings that feel more like an inflatable pool raft.
+They take a little while and a lot of effort to get up to where it should be to be sea-worthy.
 And when they do, when all the things are set in a row and organized and neat, everything is fine.
 Those mornings go swimmingly as I lounge on my giant, imaginary ducky floaty.

 Then some prick comes around and lets all the air out.